Pedro de Alcântara, Prince of Grão-Pará: Return to Brazil

 Dom Pedro's obituary, published on the Jornal do Brasil on 30 January 1940.
 The text reads (translated from Portuguese):

-Prince Dom Pedro Gastão, on behalf of the imperial family and the princes of the royal houses of France and Portugal, fulfills the painful duty of announcing to all Brazilians the death of his august father, His Imperial and Royal Highness Prince Dom Pedro de Alcântara of Orléans-Braganza, which occurred yesterday in Petrópolis at 6:00 p.m., after receiving Extreme Unction.
-The coffin will leave the Grão-Pará Palace at 5:00 p.m. today for the cemetery of Petrópolis.
+Prince Dom Pedro Gastão, on behalf of the imperial family and the princes of the royal houses of France and Portugal, fulfils the sorrowful duty of informing all Brazilians of the death of his august father, His Imperial and Royal Highness Prince Dom Pedro de Alcântara of Orléans-Braganza, which occurred yesterday in Petrópolis at 6 p.m., after receiving extreme unction.
+The coffin will leave the Grão-Pará Palace today at 5 p.m. for the cemetery of Petrópolis.

 Dom Pedro, after the decree exiling the imperial family was rescinded, came to Brazil to make hunting excursions in the Brazilian backlands.
 Accompanied by his secretary, he made between 1926 and 1927 one of the best-known trips of the time: the "auto-raid" from Bolivia to Rio de Janeiro, traveling four thousand kilometers by car on practically impassable roads.
 From this expedition there are reports published by Mario Baldi in Brazilian and European illustrated newspapers and magazines.
 Many photographs were made at the time; The images are part of the collection Mario Baldi, the secretary of culture of Teresópolis, city where the Austrian lived.
 Another expedition was made by the prince and his secretary, this time with the children of Dom Pedro, in 1936.

 On this occasion the expeditionaries visited indigenous villages of the Brazilian backwoods.
 The magazine A Noite Illustrada published several reports and photographs of Mario Baldi, who did the documentation of the adventure again.
 Dom Pedro de Alcântara returned to Brazil in the 1930s, establishing himself in the Grão-Pará Palace, in Petrópolis.
 He became an obligatory figure in local celebrations and achievements, being greatly admired by the warm and friendly manner in which he always addressed his compatriots.
 In that same city the prince died, at 64 years of age, the victim of a respiratory illness, and was buried in the local cemetery with honors of head of state.
 In 1990, his remains were transferred along with his wife's to the Imperial Mausoleum in the Cathedral of St. Peter of Alcantara in Petrópolis, where they lie next to the tombs of his parents and grandparents in a simple vault.